Face transplant: Turkey

 On 18 July 2013, the face of a Polish man was successfully given to a Turkish man in a transplant performed by Özkan, at Akdeniz University hospital following a 6.5-hour operation, making it the fifth such operation to take place in the country.
 It was the 25th face transplant operation in the world.
 The donor was Andrzej Kucza, a 42-year-old Polish tourist who was declared brain dead following a heart attack on 14 July while swimming in Turkey's sea resort Muğla.
-The 27-year-old patient Recep Sert came immediately from Bursa to Antalya for the surgery in late July 2017.
+The receiver was 27-year-old patient Recep Sert from Bursa.

 On 23 August 2013, surgeon Ömer Özkan and his team at Akdeniz University performed the sixth face transplant surgery in Turkey.
 Salih Üstün (54) received the scalp, eyelids, jaw and maxilla, nose and the half tongue of 31-year-old Muhittin Turan, who was declared brain dead after a motorcycle accident that took place two days before.

 On 30 December 2013, Özkan and his team conducted their fifth and Turkey's seventh face transplant surgery at the hospital of Akdeniz University.
 The nose, upper lip, upper jaw and maxilla of brain dead Ali Emre Küçük, aged 34, were successfully transplanted to 22-year-old Recep Kaya, whose face was badly deformed in a shotgun accident.
 While Kaya was flown from Kırklareli to Antalya via Istanbul in four hours, the donor's organs were transported from Edirne by an ambulance airplane.
 The surgery took 4 hours and 10 minutes.

 United Kingdom

 In October 2006, surgeon Peter Butler at London's Royal Free Hospital in the UK was given permission by the NHS ethics board to carry out face transplants.
-His team will select four adult patients (children cannot be selected due to concerns over consent), with operations being carried out at six-month intervals.
+His team were to select four adult patients (children cannot be selected due to concerns over consent), with operations being carried out at six-month intervals.
+As of 2022, neither Butler nor any other UK surgeon has performed a face transplant.